 It’s a straightforward idea: locals teaching travellers traditional skills; the money paid for the experience goes directly to those locals.

 The experience, however, is much more than trying your hand at making Arabic “shrak” bread; the learning is a conduit for interaction.
 Shoulder to shoulder, travellers and locals work on something together, and share frustration, laughter, and really good mint tea.

 The below video is a recent experience we had with locals in Ghor.

 What are some ways you’ve engaged locals while travelling?
 Let us know in the comment section.

-If you’d like to interact with locals throughout Jordan, check out some of our trips.
+If you’d like to interact with locals throughout Jordan, check out some of our itineraries.

-(to learn more about what’s happening in Ghor al Mazra’a, check out the Zikra Initiative)
+(to read more about about visiting Ghor al Mazra’a, check out the Zikra Initiative)